THE STOLEN LAND AND THE STOLEN LIFES

 «Ghassan Kanafani admits that… the price of land in Palestine increased from 1910 to 1944 by 50 times.»

-The pogroms, the forced eviction of Jews from Eastern Jerusalem, Yafo, Tzfat or Hebron, and the preventing of Jewish immigration was primarily Islamist «cleansing» of Palestine from Jewish «filth».
+The pogroms, the forced eviction of Jews from Eastern Jerusalem, Yafo, Tzfat, or Hebron, and the preventing of Jewish immigration was actually «cleansing» of Palestine from Jewish «filth».

-During the British Mandate, the Palestinian descendants of the conquerors did not begin, but simply continued their age-old enmity towards the Jews.
+During the British Mandate, the Palestinians did not begin, but simply continued their age-old enmity towards the Jews.
 In addition to protests against the Jewish Aliya, illegal immigration came to Mandate Palestine from neighboring Arab countries, which British officials did not include in the statistics.
 The indirect calculation, taking into account the rate of natural growth and the absolute actual growth of the Arab population of Palestine, gives a figure of 100,000 illegal immigrants from 1922 to 1944.
-Thus, the only difference between 1834 «Fallahs’ revolt» and 1936 Palestinian revolt was that the Jewish population grew up from 5% to about 25%.

-Thus, he challenged the leadership of Amin al-Husseini in Palestine.
-Unlike Amin, who maintained excellent relations with the British administration, Al Qassam really began to kill not only Jews, but also the British.
-In the response, the British killed him (1935).
+So, he challenged the leadership of Amin al-Husseini in Palestine.
+Unlike Amin, who maintained excellent relations with the British administration, Al Qassam really began to kill not only Jews but also the British.
+In response, the British killed him (1935).